LabRat404/Daily-Writer/README.md

 <img src="screenshots\image6.png" width="200" height="450" alt="sixth"> <img src="screenshots\image4.png" width="200" height="450" alt="Forth">

 After connecting, you will be able to save all the logs with a green push button, which saves the logs to pc.
 Try saving logs every week or two. iOS resets connection trust daily so setting it up every day will be a huge hassle.
+(Unles you got your own db/server in somewhere with a valid cert)

 # records.csv and the media folder atatched as an example how it will be once pushed to the local pc/server